Where To Eat In Istanbul – A Guide For All Budgets

 Alemdar, Biçki Yurdu Sk.
 No 3, 34122 Fatih

-The price may not be super-low, but their delicious food is more than worth it.
-The service is also second to none, and you’ll probably spend a few hours enjoying the vibrant atmosphere and traditional music.
+The price may not be super-low, but their delicious food is worth it.
+The service is also second to none, and you’ll probably spend a few hours enjoying the vibrant atmosphere and live music.

 We were struggling with what to eat with a decent menu of options to choose from.
-Roko knew he wanted to try a kebab, while Vladimir was keen on a meat pide – hubby and I was scratching our heads and tossing up what to choose when the waiter made suggestions for us.
+Roko knew he wanted to try a kebab, while Vladimir was keen on a meat pide with ground meat – hubby and I were scratching our heads and tossing up between two meat dishes to order – when the waiter came over and made suggestions for us.

 Love that.